JohnXander/jx-problems/src/hugsAndKisses/problem.md

 > DESCRIPTION

 - You will be given 3 numbers (an array length, a starting point, and an endpoint).
-- Your return array should be the correct length and populated by hugs ("O").
+- Your return array should be the passed array length and populated by hugs ("O").
 - However, anything from the starting point index to the endpoint index should be a kiss ("X").

 > NOTES